moimran/blacklist-IP/README.md

 If an IP address is seen in multiple resource it will maintain the list of resource, If an IP is seen in multiple categories then it maintain the list of all categories.

+#Usage

+First run BlackListFeed which would download all the relevant files from the inernet.
+Then run BlackList which would extract information from the files.
+The balcklist also has a class which uses BadIp's APi to download blacklist IP.

+#Resources
 http://support.clean-mx.de/clean-mx/xmlviruses.php?
 http://autoshun.org/files/shunlist.csv	The input from your logs will be used to identify hostile address that are bots, worms, spam engines which we use to build a shun list for your firewall so that you block the attackers before they enter into your network!